RickyCordero/predicting-wildfire-risk/scripts/README.md

 # scripts

-Collects US wildland fire event data spanning 2002-2018.
-Downloads historical climate data for each event in any desired subset of the collected events.
+Collects US wildland fire event data spanning 2002-2019.
+Downloads historical climate data for each event.
 Combines the datasets into a single training data set to be used for applying machine learning techniques.

 ## Getting Started